 Interventions should be tailored to the individual dependent upon developmental stage and psychosocial risk level, as well as the needs and strengths of siblings and caregivers involved.
-Generally, treatment for medical traumatic stress should:
+Below are specific elements to consider with regard to the ill or injured child's developmental stage, as well as to siblings and caregivers, when developing an intervention plan.